sjr9d2cxnp-beep/obd-telemetry-emulator/README.txt

 Refresh the page to get new
 data points.

 Once you are done, close out the terminal windows.
-Next open a new one and run this command:
+Next open a new one and run these commands: cd..
-Remove-Item -Recurse -Force "C:\Users\drake\obd-telemetry-emulator"
+Remove-Item -Recurse -Force "C:\Users\YOURCOMPUTERUSER\obd-telemetry-emulator"

 This will delete the cloned project from your computer.